spykelionel/auth_wiki/README.md

 * Able to view example usage
 * Download code samples

-## While Unauthenticated Users can only:
+## Unauthenticated Users can only:

 * Visit the platform just to view basic information about it
 * View and Interact with the documentation